KY Business Facts

 Startup Environment

-Kentucky ranks third lowest in the nation for cost of doing business and the state offers free workforce recruiting and training of employees.
-Kentucky entrepreneurs also benefit from some of the lowest electricity costs in the nation, a high quality of life, short commute times, a central location, global shipping hubs and incentive programs such as the Kentucky Innovation Network offering startup and capitalization support and mentoring to help grow small businesses.
+Kentucky ranks third lowest in the nation for the cost of doing business and the state offers free workforce recruiting and training of employees.
+Kentucky entrepreneurs also benefit from some of the lowest electricity costs in the nation, high quality of life, short commute times, a central location, global shipping hubs, and incentive programs such as the Kentucky Innovation Network offering startup and capitalization support and mentoring to help grow small businesses.

-There are 3 basic options: a DBA, a Corporation or an LLC.
+There are 3 basic options: a DBA, a Corporation, or an LLC.
 Click here to learn more about business entities.

-Tip: search misspellings, plurals, variations of spelling, sound-alikes and other versions of your chosen name to be sure it’s not already registered.
+Tip: search misspellings, plurals, variations of spelling, sound-alikes, and other versions of your chosen name to be sure it’s not already registered.

 Restrictions on Kentucky Business Name & Business Purpose